ranjit7858/learning/react/readme.md

 	- Uses the && logical operator to evaluate both the right hand and left hand side if either the right or left hand side is false nothing with be returned.
 - [For detailed examples](https://reactjs.org/docs/conditional-rendering.html)

+## List Rendering
+- Prefer React Docs
+# Lists and key
+- The key prop is a special attribute you need to include when creating list of elements and it must be unique for each element.
+- Key prop are not accessible in the child component.
+Do not try to use the key prop to render any data in any of your components.
+- Keys help react identify which items are changed, removed or added and helps react handles UI change efficiently.
+- Keys give the elements a stable identity

+## Index as Key Anti-pattern
+- Sometimes we can use the index of an array as a key.
+- Using the index as a key can cause serious issues in some scenarios
+- When to use index as keys
+	- The item on your list do not have a unique id.
+	- The list is a static list and will not change.
+	- The list will never be re-ordered or filtered.